Černová massacre: Pretext

 The majority of the members of the Hungarian gendarmes involved in the shooting were of Slovak origin (five persons from the total seven), and they performed the shootings not because of any ethnic reason, but they were obligated to do so according to the rules of their service.

 Consequences

 Hlinka's appeal against his 1906 verdict was rejected, thus, on 30 November 1907 Hlinka started to serve his jail term in the Csillagbörtön (Star Prison), Szeged.
 On the other hand, Hlinka appealed with success his suspension to the Holy See, so it was cancelled on 8 April 1909.
 When Hlinka left the prison, Bishop Párvy appointed him again to his Ružomberok parish, and Hlinka consecrated the church in Černová with Párvy's consent.
 The tragedy sparked protests in the European and US press and it turned the world's attention to the attitude to the minorities in Hungary.

-Today's Slovak politicians — especially the members of the Slovak National Party interpret the event as "Hungarian gendarmes shooting at innocent Slovaks".
-With many of their claims regarding the events, the Slovak National Party continues to perpetuate a "false myth of Černová".
-Some Slovak sources claim that the gendarmes were ethnic Hungarian. even though there was a very small number of ethnic Hungarians in the region where the gendarmes were recruited.
-According to Slovak historian Roman Holec, professor at Comenius University in Bratislava, the majority of the gendarmes were Slovaks from Liptó county.
-(According to the official 1910 census, over 90% of the population were ethnic Slovaks in that county.)
-They were nevertheless honored for the deed, because they were in the service of Hungarian state.
-The rioters were violent from lack of fear of getting shot (i.e. that the sergeant would refrain from giving an order of fire or use blanks).
-The gendarmes were shooting in all directions instead of aiming for feet or into the air (most victims died due to their head and chest injuries).